1egoman/debundle/README.md

 A webpack or browserify bundle.

 ### `entryPoint` (required for webpack bundles)
 The entry point module id.
-If left empty in a Browserify bundle it can sometimes be calculated procedurally.
+If left empty in a Browserify bundle it can often be calculated procedurally.

 ### `knownPaths` (required)